1. Is Swing thread-safe?

 For generic exceptions, most of the times we serve static pages.
-Spring Framework provides HandlerExceptionResolver interface that we can implement to create global exception handler.
-The reason behind this additional way to define global exception handler is that Spring framework also provides default implementation classes that we can define in our spring bean configuration file to get spring framework exception handling benefits.29.
-What are some of the important Spring annotations which you have used ?_text]Answer:
+Spring Framework provides a HandlerExceptionResolver interface that we can implement to create a global exception handler.
+The reason behind this additional way to define global exception handler is that Spring framework also provides default implementation classes that we can define in our spring bean configuration file to get spring framework exception handling benefits.

 Some of the Spring annotations that I have used in my project are:

 @Controller – for controller classes in Spring MVC project.

 @RequestMapping – for configuring URI mapping in controller handler methods.
 This is a very important annotation, so you should go through Spring MVC RequestMapping Annotation Examples

 @ResponseBody – for sending Object as a response, usually for sending XML or JSON data as a response.

 @PathVariable – for mapping dynamic values from the URI to handler method arguments.